ElanMedoff/personal-site/_posts/parent-dependent-and-parent-agnostic-children.md

 Unfortunately, this approach isn't always feasible.
 In the same way we're taught to never trust, and always validate, user input, the author of a child component should never expect that the parent will call it correctly.
 Anything else would be much too optimistic.

 But what if there was a way for the child to guarantee that the parent would pass it the correct props, without needing any extra code to verify the fact?
-It seems to0 good to be true, but that's exactly what we can do with [`strictNullChecks`](https://www.typescriptlang.org/tsconfig#strictNullChecks) enabled.
+It seems too good to be true, but that's exactly what we can do with [`strictNullChecks`](https://www.typescriptlang.org/tsconfig#strictNullChecks) enabled.

 ## strict null checks